Restoration of Rights & Record Relief

 Upon successful completion of probation, the charges are dismissed and the record is automatically expunged, “except that the record shall not be expunged until restitution has been paid in full, absent a finding of good cause by the court.” § 7041(d).
 Between 2001 and 2003, the law provided that the charges could not be dismissed until restitution had been paid, a requirement that evidently quickly proved unworkable.
 An individual who has successfully completed probation need not wait the two year period called for under the expungement statute applicable to juvenile adjudications.
 See State v.
 Putvain, 179 Vt.
 619 (2006).

-Under the law as originally enacted, and until recently, the court’s authority depended upon a prior agreement between the state’s attorney and the defendant.
+Under the law as originally enacted, and until recently, the court’s authority in every case depended upon a prior agreement between the state’s attorney and the defendant.
 See Vt.
 Stat.
 Ann. tit.
 13, § 7041(a).
 In 2005, the law was amended to give the court authority to defer adjudication without agreement from the prosecutor, under specified conditions, set forth in § 7041(b):

 [the defendant must be 28 years old or younger;]